How To Go From Credit Card Dependency to Using Cash Only

 Let’s say that you get a $1,000 refund this next year and are mentally and emotionally in a place to switch to the cash-only envelope system.
 If that’s the case, take half of your refund and use it immediately to make some of the monthly purchases you habitually pay by credit card.

-Step by Step From Credit Card to Cash
+Step by Step From Credit Card DEBT to Cash

 To go from credit card dependent to credit card free, follow the steps below in addition to the suggestions mentioned above.